top of page

 What’s Included:

-• Three distinct case studies representing a variety of ages, backgrounds, and contexts
+• Six distinct case studies representing a variety of ages, backgrounds, and contexts

 • Examples of personalised approaches to support